devopsdays/devopsdays-web/content/events/2017-toronto/sponsor.md

 Download our <a href="https://drive.google.com/open?id=0B11zFUqD2x7uM1kweHJFRERmaE0" target="_blank">prospectus</a> to see the features of the various sponsorship options.

 We greatly value sponsors for this open event.
-Please email us at {{< email_organizers >}} if you interested in sponsoring.
+If you are interested in sponsoring, please email us at {{< email_organizers >}}.